Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

 rewarding the searcher only when the frozen model can answer correctly using its retrieved documents.
-This decoupling forces the subagent to optimize for retrieval quality rather than its own myopic behavior, reinforcing a core T2 principle: the frozen generator should not only consume a tool's outputs but also supervise its learning.
+The decoupling forces the subagent to optimize for retrieval quality rather than its own myopic behavior, reinforcing a core T2 principle: the frozen generator should not only consume a tool's outputs but also supervise its learning.

-\paragraph{Learning to Construct Memory as a Subagent} Extending beyond search, a complementary line of work treats \emph{long-term memory construction} itself as a T2-style subagent problem.
+\paragraph{Learning to construct memory as a subagent.} Extending beyond search, a complementary line of work treats long-term memory construction itself as a T2-style subagent problem.
 Mem-$\alpha$~\cite{wang2025mem} formulates memory management as RL over an explicit memory API, training a lightweight Qwen3-4B controller to operate a three-part external memory (core summary, semantic facts, episodic events) for a frozen backend generator.
 Only the memory-writing policy is optimized; the generator and retriever for downstream QA remain frozen.
-Rewards derive from verifiable outcomes—question-answering accuracy over long horizons, tool-call correctness, effective compression, and semantic validity of memory entries—so the subagent learns to construct compact yet sufficient memories that maximize the frozen model's utility.
-Empirically, Mem-$\alpha$ significantly outperforms prior memory baselines and generalizes from $\sim$30k-token training sequences to contexts exceeding 400k tokens, exemplifying a memory-construction subagent that adaptively curates the information diet for a fixed reasoning core.
+Rewards derive from verifiable outcomes (question-answering accuracy over long horizons, tool-call correctness, effective compression, and semantic validity of memory entries), so the subagent learns to construct compact yet sufficient memories that maximize the frozen model's utility.
+In experiments, Mem-$\alpha$ outperforms prior memory baselines and generalizes from $\sim$30k-token training sequences to contexts exceeding 400k tokens, serving as a concrete instance of a memory-construction subagent that adaptively curates the information diet for a fixed reasoning core.

 \textbf{AutoGraph-R1}~\cite{tsang2025autograph} applies this symbiotic principle to the construction of structured Knowledge Graphs (KGs).
 Rather than relying on static extraction heuristics, it optimizes an LLM-based ``constructor subagent'' to generate KGs from raw text.
-The supervision signal is derived directly from the \emph{frozen} agent's performance on downstream reasoning tasks (GraphRAG~\cite{xiao2025graphrag}) using the generated graph.
-This allows the constructor to learn a policy that prioritizes \emph{functional utility}, creating connectivity and paths that specifically facilitate the host agent's retrieval and reasoning, over intrinsic metrics like triple density.
+The supervision signal is derived directly from the frozen agent's performance on downstream reasoning tasks (GraphRAG~\cite{xiao2025graphrag}) using the generated graph.
+The constructor thereby learns a policy that prioritizes functional utility, creating connectivity and paths that specifically facilitate the host agent's retrieval and reasoning, over intrinsic metrics like triple density.